plippe/blog/_posts/2018-02-01-aws-continuous-deployment.md

 ```

 With the imagedefinitions.json file, the AWS ECS action only requires configuration.
 To avoid deploying straight to production, other stages can be added before.
 These would deploy the application to more private environments.
-The execution would continue only after a manual approval.
+The execution would continue only after manual approval.

 ![Deploy dark Stage]({{ "/assets/images/posts/deploy-dark-stage.png" | absolute_url }})

 AWS CodePipeline isn’t a perfect product.
-It does offer a good continuous deployment solution, but lacks continuous integration.
+It does offer a good continuous deployment solution but lacks continuous integration.
 This makes AWS CodePipeline another tool instead of a full replacement.

 If deploying your master branch straight to production makes you uneasy, AWS CodePipeline could be for you.
 Just remember to add continuous integration.